Paramount wins U.S. appeal in movie financing fraud case

 The plaintiffs were junior investors in Melrose Investors LLC, a special-purpose vehicle that in turn invested in the film slate.
 They sued in 2008, saying the studio misrepresented its planned use of certain risk-mitigation techniques.

-At trial, the investors said Paramount failed to disclose that it had reduced its plans to sell international distribution rights, favoring instead increased self-distribution.
+The investors at trial said Paramount failed to disclose that it had reduced its plans to sell international distribution rights, favoring instead increased self-distribution.

 The distribution decision meant less revenue to offset losses when the movies failed to deliver financially, the investors contended.